LG 27GR95UM-B Monitor Review

 • Some inverse ghosting at low refresh rates.

 The LG 27GR95UM is great for office use.
 Its 4k resolution results in sharp text, and it has wide enough viewing angles that keep the image consistent when viewing from the sides, like if you need to share your screen with a coworker.
 However, it lacks swivel adjustment, so it's hard to turn it.
-On the plus side, it gets bright enough to fight glare in most well-lit rooms, but its reflection handling is mediocre, so having a bright light shining on the screen is distracting.
+On the plus side, it gets bright enough to fight glare in most well-lit rooms, but its reflection handling is poor, so having a bright light shining on the screen is distracting.

 Pros